-Does Tea Make You Need to Visit "the Smallest Room" More Often?
+Does Tea Make You Need to Visit the Bathroom More Often?

-One of the most common questions that people who start to drink green or white tea ask is: does it make you need to go to the toilet more?
+One of the most common questions that people who start to drink green or white tea ask is if it makes you need to go to the toilet more.

-And the reason that the question is so commonly asked is because the answer is YES!
+The reason that the question is so commonly asked is that the answer is YES!
 Both green and white tea can make you pee more.
 And, for some people (possibly most) they can make you poop more too.
 But this effect is very temporary and should disappear within a few days.

 However!
 Green and white teas only contain a relatively small amount of caffeine, around 25–60mg per cup, whereas a regular cup of coffee contains anything up to around 180mg, depending on how it's brewed.

 This is not to say that the caffeine in tea doesn't contribute to the effect of making you run to the loo when you drink a few cups, but it isn't the whole story.

 The same effect has been noted by people who start to eat masses of fruit and vegetables, and although this is often blamed on the fibre content of these foods, the initial purge-like effect is perhaps more to do with the antioxidants and other helpful molecules found in teas, fruits and veggies, that help our bodies flush out waste and toxins more efficiently.

 White and green tea both contain large amounts of things like antioxidants, polyphenols, and catechins.
 These are very good for our health.
 The antioxidants bind to molecules called ‘free radicals’, which can cause untold damage to our bodies and are partly responsible, it is thought by researchers, for causing cancer and chronic diseases like heart disease and Alzheimer's.